-CNC, or ‘Computer Numerical Control’ machining, might not be the newest technology, but its widespread use within manufacturing and its truly transformational effects are something that’s only recently being accepted as a mainstream option.
+CNC, or ‘Computer Numerical Control’ machining, might not be the newest technology, but its widespread use within manufacturing and its truly transformational effects is something that’s only recently being accepted as a mainstream option.

 However, once embraced, it certainly doesn’t take long for the incredible advantages to be realized.
 The following is a simple guide as to why this is so, and the reasons those in the manufacturing industry would be well-advised to consider how the concept can upscale their operations.